 Based upon these threats to the Town's revenue, the Town must evaluate what it can control to insulate itself from these threats.
 Therefore, similar to other communities with a sales tax-centric revenue model, an economic development strategic plan was established and refined over time to help retain and attract new businesses to diversify the Town's tax base.
 The Town's economic development strategies build upon the original vision of the founding fathers of Carefree who sought to incorporate hospitality land uses such as a resort across from the Desert Forest Golf course and a hotel within the Town Center (Source: The Carefree Story, K.T.
 Palmer 1967).
 These hotels help to provide a consumer base to support the restaurants and shops the founders envisioned within the Town Center.
-Today, the Town continues to build upon the founder's vision while ensuring a sustainable revenue stream to offset the rising costs of the core municipal services.
+Today, the Town continues to build upon the core municipal services.